ackama/serverless-aws-template/README.md

 You can find a general introduction to AWS on Serverless [here](https://www.serverless.com/framework/docs/providers/aws/guide/intro/).

+Additional infrastructure is defined in `resources.yml`, which Serverless passes to CloudFormation to include as part of its Stack.

 #### Stages

 A "stage" in serverless is equivalent to what we typically refer to as an